andrewjstryker/nvim/design.md

 * `NVIM_CONFIG_DIR=$(mktemp -d …)`
 * `NVIM_CACHE_DIR=$(mktemp -d …)`
-* run the same build → install → seed → sync pipeline
+* run the same build → install → sync pipeline
 * verify that Neovim starts headlessly without errors

 This ensures that **test and install use identical logic**, differing only by